CALIFORNIA COMFORT: LAFAYETTE’S BOOMING RESTAURANT SCENE

 The Ghaben/Gonzalez clan brings decades of culinary experience to their new Lafayette outpost.
 Best known for La Ultima and Hubcaps, the family also operates East Bay locations of Mel’s Diner and Black Bear Diner, along with Walnut Creek’s Broderick Roadhouse.
 Their latest showpiece, Batch & Brine, opened on Mt.
 Diablo Boulevard over the summer.
 “Batch & Brine is excited to join the growing dining scene in Lafayette,” says Rolla Ghaben.
 “Our food is rooted in our family’s passion for bold flavors.”
 Burgers are the main event here—nine crave-worthy creations.
 Other staples include house-made pastrami sandwiches; kale, beet, cauliflower salads; and duck confit fries.
 The open and airy space features custom-painted murals and a large bar.
 Outside on the patio, lounge chairs around fire pits provide a nice spot for a craft cocktail created by mixologist Casey Carr.
 3602 Mt.
 Diablo Blvd., batchandbrine.com.

 It’s hard to believe this hip slice of San Francisco-like dining is located in a bustling suburban shopping center.
 A twinkle-lit patio is surrounded by Mulberry trees and trellised vines.
 Inside, a sleek stainless-steel-topped bar creates a decidedly urban vibe.
-Zagat-rated and Michelin Guide recommended, Metro has made a mark on the Lafayette food scene.
+Zagat-rated and Michelin Guide recommended, Metro maintains its status as a top spot on the Lafayette food scene.
 The current menu features a mix of seasonal California-French dishes ranging from a Dungeness crab 'parfait' with navel oranges and cucumber puree, to a grilled ribeye with smashed fingerlings.
 Mainstays are tuna poke, peach bruschetta, and crispy Brussels sprouts.
 3524 Mt.
 Diablo Blvd., (925) 284-4422

 Roam Artisan Burger